-In our risk assessment we considered the potential impact of performance based bonus schemes which the company has in place that may impact revenue recognition (see key audit matter Revenue recognition and the role of IT) and rebate agreements with suppliers (see key audit matter Recognition of rebates and similar agreements from suppliers).
+In our risk assessment we considered the potential impact of performance based bonus schemes which the Group has in place that may impact revenue recognition (see key audit matter Revenue recognition and the role of IT) and rebate agreements with suppliers (see key audit matter Recognition of rebates and similar agreements from suppliers) as fraud risks.

-We evaluated the design and the implementation and, where considered appropriate, tested the operating effectiveness of internal controls that mitigate fraud risks.
-In addition, we performed procedures to evaluate key accounting estimates for management bias in particular relating to important judgment areas and significant accounting estimates as disclosed in Note 6 the financial statements.
+We evaluated the design and the implementation and, where considered appropriate, tested the operating effectiveness, of internal controls that mitigate fraud risks.
+In addition, we performed procedures to evaluate key accounting estimates for management bias in particular relating to important judgment areas and significant accounting estimates as disclosed in Note 1.1 and 1.2 to the financial statements.
 We have also used data analysis to identify and address high-risk journal entries.